linkeddatacenter/autocomplete/README.md

 The objective of this project is to build a simple autocomplete feature based on data extracted from wikipedia.
 See the [on-line demo](http://autocomplete.linkeddata.center/).

-The html/javascript part is based on [jQueryUI autocomplete](http://jqueryui.com/autocomplete/), the server script is based on [BOTK](https://github.com/linkeddatacenter/BOTK-core) library.
+The html/javascript part is based on [jQueryUI autocomplete](http://jqueryui.com/autocomplete/), the server script is based on [Silex](http://silex.sensiolabs.org/) microframework.
 Wikipedia knowledge is distilled by [Dbpedia](http://dbpedia.org) and hosted by [LinkedData.Center](http://linkeddata.center/).